Unleash Your Full Potential!

 All my life I struggled with patience and I never realized it until two years ago.
 I struggled with time.
 And I forced myself to view my life as a timeline of events and scenarios that hadn’t even happened yet.

-I was a young person who still had the whole world around me, and was so hyper focused on living in the ‘what if’s’ and ‘how’ moments of my life, that at times, made me realize that I was only existing in my life, not living in it.
+I was a young person who still had the whole world around me, her whole life still ahead of her, and yet, was still so hyper focused on living in the ‘what if’s’ and ‘how’ moments of my life, that at times, made me realize that I was only existing in my life, not living in it.
 I constantly drew comparisons and compared my life to others.
 Instead of embracing my own.
 I doubted my own accomplishments and took things for granted.
 I didn’t value and celebrate my little wins from each and everyday.
 Instead, I grew jealous of the fact that my friends were all getting married, graduating, having children, excelling in their careers, and then there was just me and my problems.
 At times my anxiety would get so high that I would get cold, and my body would practice nervous tapping mechanisms in order to calm down.
 It finally dawned on me that I stressing over things out of my control.
 Something my mother has told me for years about myself, but never truly understood what she meant until I was about twenty-four.

 For instance, I couldn’t control if and when I was getting married, because it hadn’t happened yet.
 I couldn’t control the way other people treated me, only the way I treated them.
 I couldn’t control the weather when it rained on my birthday.
 Or the fact that my car now had a flat tire because I drove over a nail while driving home in the dark.
 I couldn’t control the fact that I didn’t have big sums of money like celebrities.
 All I had was myself and my thoughts.

 I used to put so much time and energy into those negative thoughts.
 Including comparing myself to others, and measuring their successes versus mine.
 I was literally stressing myself out and for no reason.
 And my use of social media did not help that at all.
 It was an obsession with my perfectionism.
-It ate away at me at times, and I had to find a way to tell myself that I was enough, I was worthy of whatever the hell I was doing.
+It ate away at me at times, and I had to find a way to tell myself that I was enough, and that I was worthy of whatever the hell I was doing.

 You…you are home.
 And you, are enough.